top of page

 Go back to "House Training"

-The hardest part is "total" ...
-It's so hard to keep something no bigger than a hamster in your total vision at all times, but therein lies the issue.
+The hardest part is "total" supervision ...
+It's so hard to keep something no bigger than a hamster in your sight at all times but therein lies the issue!
 Out of sight, probably pottying!

 Management is the most effective tool you have.
 Baby gates or a playpen to keep her in the same room you are in, or leash her to your chair or belt so she can't ever be more than a leash length away at any time.
 If the dog is really tiny, a "kangaroo pouch"!
 If you have to answer the phone or make dinner, put her in her crate or a playpen in the room you are in.
 Take her outside on an unfailingly regular schedule - every hour on the hour and make every outing a party with cheering and cookies.

 No correction! if caught in the act and scolded, the next time the dog will find a "safe place" - unseen.
-Not because she's sneaky, but because being yelled at is unpleasant, so to be avoided.
-If you don't know how to ask, or have become afraid of the person you need to ask, you will find a safe place to go.
+Not because she's sneaky, but because being yelled at is unpleasant, so obviously something to be avoided.
+If your pup doesn't know how to ask or has become afraid of the person they need to ask, they will find a safe place to go unseen.
 Behind the couch, down the hall, in the basement.

-Litterbox Training, More Indoor Freedom & Going Potty Outside
+Litterbox Training, More Indoor Freedom, & Asking to Go Outside

-If you live in an apartment or condo and you have an outdoor deck, you might consider a litter box.
+If your work schedule is longer than your pup can wait, or you live in an apartment or condo and you have an outdoor deck, you might consider teaching your pup to use a litter box.
 Many tiny dog owners train their little apartment dogs to go in a litter box instead of making the trek into the great outdoors.
-For difficult house training challenges, it can be an option.
+For difficult house-training challenges, it can be an option.
 Check out the Pup-Head Portable Dog Potty with K-9 Grass!

 Litter box training video